 Enter this Leftover Cranberry Sauce Cosmo—the deep red fancy and festive drink you’ll want to enjoy all year round.
 And the new approach to the classic Cosmopolitan that (dare I say it?) may even taste better than the original.
 We will let you be the judge of that.

 You’ll just need three other ingredients outside of your leftover cranberry sauce.
-Here’s everything you’ll need:
+Canned, homemade, whole, or jellied cranberry sauce works.

-This part is optional, but if you want the ultimate cosmo experience, it’s highly recommended!
+This part is optional, but if you want the ultimate cranberry Cosmo experience, it’s highly recommended you sugar your rim!
 It’s simple to do.
-Just wet the rim of your glass with a lime and then dip it into sugar.
+Just wet the rim of your glass with lime and then dip it into sugar.

 You can put the sugar on a plate, in a shallow bowl, or easiest of all—use a cocktail rimmer.